The Fund encourages all prospective applicants to read through these Frequently Asked Questions prior to completing an application.

 When is the deadline for Letters of Inquiry?

-The Fund has three Letter of Inquiry deadlines each year, typically in April, August, and December.
-(Please refer to the How to Apply page as dates may change).
-The application form is made available on the website two months prior to each deadline.
+The Fund typically has three Letter of Inquiry deadlines each year.
+Please refer to the How to Apply page for exact dates.
+The application form is made available on the website one month prior to each deadline.

 Does the Fund accept paper applications?